nikonakoneko/weblog/index.md

 Tant se'ns en fot!
 I això que tu dius tampoc és cap pregunta… ço ací és una **F·A·Q**, avec un gros **Q** de **Questions**.

-## What languages can you decode or have a native interface for?
+## What languages can you decode or have got a native interface for?

 - For **real-time processing** we have advanced native support for:
     - Català;